 With watch brands like Ball starting to use 904L stainless steel, taking the bragging rights away from Rolex, we thought now is the perfect time to explore the differences between 316L and 904L – at least when it comes to watches.

-Even the Wikipedia entry for 904L has been edited to include a Rolex mention (well done, Rolex!):
+In the watch community, 904L is largely regarded as being a Rolex thing.
+Even the Wikipedia entry for 904L stainless steel has been edited to include a Rolex mention (well done, Rolex!):

 “…a steel alloy specific to the brand.
 Oystersteel belongs to the 904L steel family, which is particularly resistant to corrosion and acquires an exceptional sheen when polished.” –source

 Notice how it says it is an alloy specific to Rolex?
 Rolex has another blurb on their brand history page that claims they use their own alloy of 904L steel:

 “Rolex’s steel watches are manufactured from Rolex’s own 904L alloy, known as “Oystersteel” from 2018.”

 This is interesting because one would assume an alloy is determined by the properties that compose it.
 In other words, if it is “Rolex’s own 904L alloy” then wouldn’t changing the composition mean that it is no longer pure 904L steel?